 People who are defined as clinically extremely vulnerable are thought to be at very high risk of serious illness from coronavirus.

-If you’re clinically extremely vulnerable, you should continue to follow the guidance for people who are clinically extremely vulnerable and are advised to take additional precautions to protect yourself, such as keeping rooms ventilated and washing your hands regularly.
+If you’re clinically extremely vulnerable, you should continue to follow the guidance for people who are clinically extremely vulnerable.
+You are advised to take additional precautions to protect yourself, such as keeping rooms ventilated and washing your hands regularly.

 You can still meet with your support bubble, or form a support bubble, if you are eligible.